Lady in White: Plot

 Later, Donald and Louie lure Frankie out to the nearby cliffs, where they encounter a ghostly lady dressed in white.
 All three boys take off running and Frankie collides into Geno in the surrounding woods.
 Frankie tries to explain the link between Melissa, the attacker and the lady in white, but is unsuccessful.
 One evening, Melissa appears to both Geno and Frankie.
 The town clock begins to chime and Frankie realizes that her nightly death re-enactment is about to commence.
 They follow her ghost to the school then wait until her lifeless body reappears, which is carried by an invisible figure from the school and onto the cliffs.
 At the last minute, Melissa awakes and begins screaming as she is thrown over the cliffs.
 A pale, blond woman dressed in white then comes out of the cottage.
 Upon seeing Melissa's lifeless body on the rocks below, she flings herself off the cliff, plunging to her death.
 The ghostly scene ends and the brothers head home.
-Finally, Frankie understands the source of Melissa's anguish.
-He vows to help her bring her killer to justice.
+Finally, Frankie understands the source of Melissa's anguish and he vows to help her bring her killer to justice.

 A grand jury fails to indict Willy due to insufficient evidence.
 Outside the courthouse, the distraught mother of one of the murdered children shoots and kills him.
 Researching the class ring, Geno examines one of Angelo's old yearbooks and realizes that he and the killer wore the same type of class rings.
 The yearbook reveals that the initials on the ring, "MPT", belong to Michael P. Terragrossa.
 Geno quickly deduces that the "P" stands for Phillip—as in their family friend Phil—and he rushes to tell his father.
 Frankie happens to be with Phil at that same time, and realizes Phil is the killer after he begins whistling "Did You Ever See a Dream Walking?", Melissa's song.
 Phil realizes that Frankie has deduced his secret and attacks him, but Frankie escapes and runs to the cliffs.
 Phil catches him and confesses to the murders just before he starts to strangle Frankie again.
 Suddenly, Phil is struck from behind and they both collapse to the ground.